Guidelines for authors

 The authors are requested to familiarize themselves with author guidelines and submission requirements of Bioscientific Review before submitting their papers.
 There are no restrictions on the number of figures, word count and length of manuscripts but the text should be kept comprehensive and concise.
 The authors must ensure the presence of following,

-Title Page (including contact details such as affiliations, email addresses, postal addresses of all contributing authors.
-One author should be designated as the corresponding author)
+- Affiliations, email addresses, postal addresses of all contributing authors.
+One author should be designated as the corresponding author.

 All authors must approve the content of the manuscript.